-Latest version date: March 27th 2018.
+Latest version date: November 9th 2020.

-This Policy is important for Users who want a positive browsing experience they can trust.
-It is also important for us, since we want to prove that we act transparently in the way we collect Data and protect the User’s confidentiality.
+This Policy is important for the User who wants a positive browsing experience they can trust.
+It is also important for us, since we aim to prove we demonstrate our transparency in the way we collect Data and protect the User’s confidentiality.

 In the event of any divergence or inconsistency between the French version and any other language version of this policy or supporting document, the French version will prevail, be deemed authoritative and take precedence.

 Sirdata uses various technologies, including placing Cookies and other similar technologies, to collect and store non-nominative Personal Data only, when a User views the Site of one of our Sites Operators, or uses one of its services.
 Find out more

 Sirdata collects exclusively non-nominative Personal Data.
 It means the Data collected by Sirdata does not enable a User to be identified directly (ie nominative data : the first name and the last name, the postal address or the phone number).

 Sirdata does not collect any Sensitive Data and no Data category or segment is created specifically for targeting minors.

 User’s Personal Data collected through the Sites of the Sites Operators by Sirdata are mainly browsing, interaction and some demographics Data:

 |Browsing and interaction

 |Number of accessed webpages, viewed products, researches done by the User|